-Lot 3, Section 5, Township 4, Range 5, Cost District, Plan 7322.
+1107 Lot 3, Section 5, Township 4, Range 5, Cost District, Plan 7322.
 To subdivide a 6 ha property into two parcels, one 3.5 ha and one 2.5 ha.
 Approval on the condition that a legal notification is first placed on the title of the property in accordance with Section 57 of the Community Charter.
 Approval on the condition that a legal notification is first placed on the title of the property in accordance with Section 57 of the Community Charter.
-Approved Lot B, Section 5, Township 4, Range 5, Coast District Plan EPP660 To allow the expansion of the current guest ranch use of the property.
-ApprovalApprovalApproved subject to development being restricted to and in accordance with the plan and notes forwarded under cover of an e-mail from D. Botchford dated 3rd October 2011 and referred to in the site inspection meeting report and the bulk of the property continuing to be farmed and farm assessment maintained.
-Lot A, Section 4, Township 4, Range 5, Coast District Plan 11348 except Plan PRP14965 Non-farm use, to legalize the existing use of the property for a motocross track.
+Approved 1109 Lot B, Section 5, Township 4, Range 5, Coast District Plan EPP660 To allow the expansion of the current guest ranch use of the property.
+Approval Approval Approved subject to development being restricted to and in accordance with the plan and notes forwarded under cover of an e-mail from D. Botchford dated 3rd October 2011 and referred to in the site inspection meeting report and the bulk of the property continuing to be farmed and farm assessment maintained.
+1128 Lot A, Section 4, Township 4, Range 5, Coast District Plan 11348 except Plan PRP14965 Non-farm use, to legalize the existing use of the property for a motocross track.
 Approval Approval Approval to use 8 ha as a motocross track be approved subject to the following conditions:1.
 Confirmation that reclamation of the scrap and salvage yard has been completed.
 2. The approval is for operation of the motocross track between April and October.
 3. Any further expansion of the motocross track or construction of accessory buildings or infrastructure will be subject to a non-farm use application.4.
 Approval for non-farm use is granted for the sole benefit of the Smithers Motocross Association and is non-transferable.
-5. The approval is for five wars.
-Penewal of the non-farm use will be considered subject to use is granted for the sole benefit of the Smithers Motocross Association and is non-transferable.
 5. The approval is for five years.
 Renewal of the non-farm use will be considered subject to compliance with the other conditions contained in this decision.
-1131 Lot A, Section 4, Township 4, Non-farm use, to legalize the metal scrap and Approval Range 5, Coast District Plan salvage use on the property Approval 11348 except Plan PRP14965 Approval to use 8 ha as a motocross track be approved subject to the following conditions:1.
+1131 Lot A, Section 4, Township 4, Range 5, Coast District Plan 11348 except Plan PRP14965 Non-farm use, to legalize the metal scrap and salvage use on the property Approval Approval Approval to use 8 ha as a motocross track be approved subject to the following conditions:1.
 Confirmation that reclamation of the scrap and salvage yard has been completed.
 2. The approval is for operation of the motocross track between April and October.
 3. Any further expansion of the motocross track or construction of accessory buildings or infrastructure will be subject to a non-farm use application.4.
 Approval for non-farm use is granted for the sole benefit of the Smithers Motocross Association and is non-transferable.
 5. The approval is for five years.
-Renewal of the non-farm use will be considered subject to compliance with the other conditions contained in this decision. - 1152 Lot 2, Section 8, Township 4, To allow a non-farm use on the property.
-The Approval Range 5 Coast District Plan 4027 applicant plans to build a 3000 square foot shop on the property to rent out to a carpenter.
-Approval Denial
+Renewal of the non-farm use will be considered subject to compliance with the other conditions contained in this decision.
+1152 Lot 2, Section 8, Township 4, To allow a non-farm use on the property.
+The Approval Range 5 Coast District Plan 4027 applicant plans to build a 3000 square foot shop on Approval the property to rent out to a carpenter.
+Denial